openstack/openstack-manuals/doc/contributor-guide/source/docs_builds.rst

 and developer.openstack.org sites, copying built files via FTP.

-The release specific books are build for the currently supported branches (juno, kilo), development happens on the master branch.
+The release specific books are build for the currently supported branches (juno, kilo, liberty), development happens on the master branch.
 The continuously released books are only build on the master branch.

 Maven plug-in
 ~~~~~~~~~~~~~